 At times, I have been fascinated by how needless religion can be in this world!
 It only promises to offer motivation and mental peace which are very intangible outcomes.
 On the other hand, it is also responsible for creating a mess all around us - in every society and all around us.
-I am posting what I think about how religius projections appear upon the leadership of today’s companies and how it manifests into ideas.
+I am posting what I think about how religius projections appear upon the leadership of today’s bosses and how it manifests into company ideas.
 Since these are immeasurable, my thoughts are also so.

 Hindu society always looks up to the leader for motivation and relies on them to bind society together.
 The leader does not demand submission but earns it with their social nobility.
 After a respectable level is achieved, they are loved by the masses and then the leader can exercise a great command over subjects.
 Such a society will always be disintegrated, especially in this information age, because it’s really difficult for a single person to maintain command over crores of people.
 Some people always tend to discover their path to problems rather than devoting their energy towards any demigod.
 In case the leader falters, the whole society always suffers from lack of progress and vision because people can only come up with their limited world view often applicable only for a small tribe or a mini-company at max.
 They tend to lose exposure to the world view and due to huge reliance on discovering their righteous path, people develop their dogmas and lose scientific thinking.
 Their vision gets limited and they cannot think of solving problems of a larger group.
 We cannot expect such a society to get respected who cannot help itself.
 Hindus suffer from lack of a leader who can command a great devotion even when people are inherently disintegrated.